m4rw3r/InjectStack/SPEC.rst

     "location".
 This may be an empty string, if the application corresponds to the "root" of the server (in the case of URL rewriting).

-    If it is not empty it must start with a ``/``, it may never contain ``/`` by itself.
+    If it is not empty it must start with a ``/``, it must never contain ``/`` by itself.

 ``PATH_INFO``: